The classification of smooth well-formed Fano weighted complete intersections: Smooth well-formed Fano weighted complete intersections of anticanonical degree 1

-It is worth noticing that all smooth Fano weighted complete intersections of anticanonical degree one that appear in the classification of (semi)series of smooth Fano weighted complete intersections of small variance (see Appendix~\ref{sec:appendix}) are sporadic.
+In this section we prove that smooth well-formed Fano weighted complete intersections of anticanonical degree one are non-amenable in the sense of Definition~\ref{definition:WCI-amenable}.
+Here we use definitions and notations of Section~\ref{section:preliminaries}.